Network Considerations and User Accounts

 Multiple MultiPoint Server systems with local user accounts

-You can create user accounts for specific individuals on specific computers running MultiPoint Server.
+You can create user accounts for specific individuals on specific computers running MultiPoint Services.

-You can use MultiPoint Manager to create accounts for every user on every computer running MultiPoint Server.
+You can use MultiPoint Manager to create accounts for every user on every computer running MultiPoint Services.

 Domain environments are common in large network environments that include multiple servers.
-For example, you might join one or more computers running the Windows MultiPoint Server 2011 Premium to a domain, and then use Microsoft Active Directory to manage user accounts that can be accessed from any computer in the domain.
-This allows for individual domain user accounts to be created and accessed from any station in any MultiPoint Server system that is joined to the domain.
+For example, you might join one or more computers running the MultiPoint Services role to a domain, and then use Microsoft Active Directory to manage user accounts that can be accessed from any computer in the domain.
+This allows for individual domain user accounts to be created and accessed from any station in any MultiPoint Services system that is joined to the domain.

-When you deploy MultiPoint Server in a domain environment, there are several factors to consider:
+When you deploy MultiPoint Services in a domain environment, there are several factors to consider: